< Go to Stroller & Car Seat Combos

 This comparison chart includes the overall scores for the combinations we tested in this review.
 The Revolution is shown in blue.

 The sections below offer more details on how the revolutions performed compared to the competition.

 Ease of Attaching Car Seat

 The Revolution earned the lowest score in the review for this metric with a 1 of 10 for car seat attachment.
-The average for the group is 6 with the Bugaboo Bee3 Combo earning 10 thanks to an easy to use car seat adapter loop that doesn't require any extra pressure to click most seats in place.
+The average for the group is 6 with the Doona combo earning 10 thanks to its style of car seat and stroller in one product with no attachment necessary.